Qulacs-Osaka/python-project-template/CONTRIBUTING_en.md

 git push
 ```

 7. Create a pull request(PR) after you finish the development at the branch.
 Basically you need someone to review your code.
-After reviewer approved and All CI passed, merge the branch to `main`.
+After reviewer approved and all CI passed, merge the branch to `main`.

 ## Testing
 Write tests when you develop a new feature.
 Tests are executed automatically.